 When Katya and I needed to do some groceries we would walk or take a taxi to the SM mall.
 SM started out in 1958 as a department store in Manila that specialized in shoes, called “Shoe Mart”.
 In the 1970s they changed the name to “SM” and gradually expanded in the decades since.
 Now SM is one of the largest shopping mall chains in the world.
 The company went public in 1994 and grew to become the largest company listed on the Philippine Stock Exchange in terms of revenue.
 SM owns 46 shopping malls all over the Philippines and even branches in China.
-The Baguio SM Mall was opened in 2003, to the dismay of some prominent community leaders who lamented how it put some a lot of mom-and-pop stores out of business.
+The Baguio SM Mall was opened in 2003, to the dismay of some prominent community leaders who lamented how it put a lot of mom-and-pop stores out of business.

 The mall is a popular place to hang out.
 Within its bright, clean and air-conditioned interior you find the modern equivalent of the food stands you see on the street, selling chicharon (deep fried pork rinds), babingka (spongy rice cake), buko juice (young coconut water), and green mango with bagaoong (shrimp paste).

 Another interesting finding was a counter called “Vape King”, right across from and indoor carosel and an electronics store selling large flat screen HDTVs.
 Vape King sells mini portable vaporizers for “herbs”.
 This obviously meant marijuana but they also sold packages of flavored tobacco to make it look legitimate.
-Vaporization is the process of heating dried cannibis leaves to a temperature just below combustion.
+Vaporization is the process of heating dried cannabis leaves to a temperature just below combustion.
 It releases the resin in vapor form while avoiding the production of irritating, toxic and potentially carcinogenic combustion products.
 It does not produce smoke and minimizes any odors, and reportedly enhances the flavor of the weed.

 Unlike my home state of Washington, marijuana is still illegal in the Philippines.
 In fact, they have some of the toughest marijuana laws in the world.
 The first time you get caught smoking you can be sent to rehab for six months.
 After the second time, you can be sent to jail for 6-12 years.
 If you get caught growing it, you face life imprisonment or the death penalty.